 On Black Friday, millions of people will wake up early and hit the stores for a day of shopping and spending.
 On Thanksgiving, some people even camp out for Black Friday to be one of the first ones in the store when the doors open.

-The chaos of Black Friday has been part of our culture for decades.
-However, a slow shift is happening as more and more people choose to skip the weekend of consumerism and instead head outside or spend time at home with family.
+The chaos of Black Friday and frantic search for Black Friday deals have been part of our culture for decades.
+However, a slow shift is happening as more and more people choose to skip the weekend of holiday shopping and instead head outside or spend time at home with loved ones.

 The Shift Away From Shopping on Black Friday